jackfranklin/prettier-scripts/README.md

 There are also some additional flags that prettier-scripts uses:

 - `--prettier-eslint`: Uses [prettier-eslint-cli](https://github.com/prettier/prettier-eslint-cli), rather than Prettier directly.
+- `--filter-changed`: When you are using `--changed`, you can also pass `--filter-changed` to filter which changed files are passed through.
+For example, you would pass `--filter-changed '*.js'` to filter the changed files to just JavaScript.

 ### Log Level